Sudarshan-R-Srinivas/Experiment_3/README.md

 - A **current source bias** enhances **stability and differential operation**.
 - A **MOSFET-based current source** provides the **best gain, stability, and frequency response**, making it the most efficient configuration.

-This experiment highlights the importance of choosing the right biasing technique in differential amplifiers to achieve optimal performance.